 Mah Govt To Probe Ajay Devgn, Akshay Kumar And Lata Mangeshkar's ‘India Together’ Tweet

-The Uddhav Thackeray-led Maha Vikas Aghadi government in Maharashtra will soon be launching an investigation on the tweets which were shared by celebrities Akshay Kumar, Ajay Devgn, Lata Mangeshkar, Sachin Tendulkar and others wherein they shared their concern of international propaganda trying to spoil India's image and also preached the 'India Against Propaganda' notion when it comes to the ongoing farmers' protest.
+The Uddhav Thackeray-led Maha Vikas Aghadi government in Maharashtra will soon be launching an investigation into the tweets which were shared by celebrities like Akshay Kumar, Ajay Devgn, Lata Mangeshkar, Sachin Tendulkar and others.
+In the tweets, they shared their concern of international propaganda trying to spoil India's image and also preached the 'India Against Propaganda' notion when it comes to the ongoing farmers' protest.
 Their tweets came in the wake of international pop star Rihanna and activist Greta Thunberg's tweet supporting the farmers' protest in India.
-According to a news report in Opindia, the Maharashtra Home Minister, Anil Deshmukh has stated that the tweets made by celebrities, Akshay Kumar, Ajay Devgn, Lata Mangeshkar, Virat Kohli and others will be probed by the Maharashtra Intelligence agency to find out if they were made under some pressure by the Modi government or if the celebrities genuinely wish to extend their support on the Farm Laws.
+According to a news report in Opindia, Maharashtra Home Minister Anil Deshmukh has stated that the tweets made by celebrities, Akshay Kumar, Ajay Devgn, Lata Mangeshkar, Virat Kohli and others will be probed by the Maharashtra Intelligence agency to find out if they were made under some pressure by the Modi government or if the celebrities genuinely wish to extend their support on the Farm Laws.

 The Maharashtra government is under the opinion that extending support to one's country against international propaganda calls for an investigation and is a suspicious activity.
 The Maharashtra Home Minister also added that the resemblance between the tweets shared by the celebrities looked like a coordinated and planned activity.
 Deshmukh revealed this as the main reason behind the tweets of these celebrities being investigated by the state intelligence agency.